Skip to main content

 Step 3: Conduct Structured Interviews and Evaluate Objectively

-The unstructured interview has very poor predictive power for performance (r = 0.20 according to Schmidt & Hunter, 1998, reference meta-analysis).
-Structured interviews, on the other hand, achieve predictive power of r = 0.51.
+The unstructured interview has very weak predictive power regarding performance (r = 0.20 according to Schmidt & Hunter, 1998, reference meta-analysis).
+Structured interviews, however, achieve a predictive power of r = 0.51.

 The structured interview guide